 Germany, 1848, the year of the Revolution of 1848/49.
 The news about the February Revolution in France had spread quickly.
-Already in the first days of March, people troughout Germany had taken the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.
+Already in the first days of March, people throughout Germany had taken the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.

-Moreover, Germany should become a united nation, with a national parliament that would represent all the citizens, not only the monarchs at is was in the “German Federation”.
+Moreover, Germany should become a united nation, with a national parliament that would represent all the citizens, not only the monarchs, the “German Federation”.

 Nonetheless, most Germans preferred a peaceful transition and would accept a constitutional monarchy.
 Caught by surprise and off guard, the rulers of the small and medium German states gave in.
 They even appointed liberal ministers, the “March ministers”.
-Similarly, the Federal Convention, central institution of the German Confederation, released press censorship and declared black-red-golden as national flag.
+Similarly, the Federal Convention, the central institution of the German Confederation, released press censorship and declared the colors black-red-golden as the national flag.

 In Vienna, Chancellor Metternich, who stood for restauration and oppression, had to resign and flee to London.